 All Audition Requirements are available to download on our website.
-At Round 1 your audition includes 2 excerpts and a section from a piece of standard solo repertoire (unaccompanied).
+At Round 1 your audition includes 2 excerpts and a section from a piece of standard solo repertoire (unaccompanied) - please note it is slightly different for Harp.

 Round 2 - Live auditions